Skip to content

 • The primary Envoy Gateway class is eg.

-• Each class receives its own load balancer address once provisioning finishes.
+• Each class receives its own public IPs or private VIP once provisioning finishes.

 Deployments, wildcard domains, and public hostname domains can then target the appropriate traffic class.
 Single hostname domains require a public Gateway API class.